nickzelei/nickzelei.github.io/content/blog/golang-errgroups.md

 Enter sync/errgroup!

 To execute something similar in Go, the `golang.org/x/sync/errgroup` module can be used.
-This works by initializing a new Group, and then spawning goroutines using the initiailized struct.
+This works by initializing a new Group, and then spawning goroutines using the initialized struct.
 After all of the workers are spawned, the group can be waited.
 Once the wait is complete, all of the work has been completed, and if there are no errors, the program can continue.

 ```go